Neurodivergence: Exploring Attention Deficit Prevalence

 Overall, it’s not clear whether there’s a real problem related to ADHD overdiagnosis.
 There’s some evidence that the increase seen in the past decades can be largely explained by factors like greater awareness of ADHD symptoms and a broader but more accurate set of diagnostic criteria.

-Demographic factors in ADHD diagnoses
+Demographic factors in ADHD and autism spectrum disorder diagnoses

 Evidence suggests that these differences probably don’t reflect real ethnic or gender-based differences in rates of ADHD.
 Instead, they may be due to underdiagnosis in certain populations.